-4.9 Release Cycle Steps
+4.7 Release Cycle Steps

 The Release Cycle removes residual magnetism in the chuck and workpiece by sending decreasing, alternating pulses of DC voltage through the chuck coils.
 The amount of demagnetization (DEMAG) depends upon the number of pulses, the length of time that the pulses are applied (T = Pulse width) and the time between pulses (t = Off Time).
 The first pulse is always negative.
 The pulse voltages are determined automatically by the chuck control software.
 The number of demagnetization pulses are adjustable from one to sixteen (1-16).
 The pulse width and off time are automatically adjusted by the on-board microprocessor.
-Figure 4-3 on page 4-5.
+See Figure 4 1.

-Figure 4-3 Release Cycle Voltage vs. Release Cycle Time
+Figure 4-1 Release Cycle Voltage VS. Release Cycle Time